OWASP/www-project-threat-dragon/docs-2/about.md

 [threat modeling and risk assessment](https://owasp.org/www-community/Application_Threat_Modeling) from OWASP, and this expands on what the Threat Dragon project aims for:

-* designing the data flow diagram
+* to be simple and intuitive
-* automatic determining and ranking threats
+* easy construction of data flow diagrams
-* suggested mitigations
+* identifying threats
-* entry of mitigations and counter measures
+* recording of mitigations and counter measures

 The application comes in two variants: